ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

 You will need to make sure the Ivy Test is passing for each Ivy function you introduce/modify.
 If a test fails on the CI, you can see details about the failure under `Details -> Run Ivy <module> Tests` as shown in `CI Pipeline`_.

 You can also run the tests locally before making a PR.
-See the relevant `setting up`_ section for instructions on how to do so.
+For instructions on how to do so, see the `setting up pycharm`_ section if you are using PyCharm or the `setting up vscode`_ section for your specific operative system if you are using Visual Studio
+Code.

 Re-Running Failed Ivy Tests
 ---------------------------